perfectaccountname/neocortexapi/source/Documentation/Multi_Seqs_Results/draft-reports.md

 	c.
 Compare output.
 2. Play with the exit  condition for the stable TM if (maxMatchCnt >= 30)
-3. Try to learn multiple sequences
+3. Try to learn multiple sequences.
+4. User can input numbers for prediction after learning.

 ## Aproach/Criterias